sdc-china/IDA-doc/_posts/2018-03-23-test-run-load-test.md

   2. If you see the below error, it means your record load test data is out of sync.
 You also need to use IDA plug-in replay the test case again.

      ![][gatling_network_outofdate]

+Note the Load Test feature currently has the following **limitations**:
+     - Frequently used test commands in BPM category are supported.
+     - Most Test commands in UI category are supported.
+     - Assertion and Utility commands are not supported yet.

 [test_import_form]: ../images/test/test_import_form.png
 [edit_project]: ../images/test/edit_project.png